supabase/supabase/examples/edge-functions/README.md

 - `cd app`
 - `cp .env.example .env`
-- Fill in your env vars from https://supabase.com/dashboard/project/_/settings/api
+- Fill in your env vars from https://iechor.com/dashboard/project/_/settings/api
 - `npm install`
 - `npm start`

 ### Deploy via GitHub Actions

-This example includes a [deploy GitHub Action](./.github/workflows/deploy.yaml) that automatically deploys your Supabase Edge Functions when pushing to or merging into the main branch.
+This example includes a [deploy GitHub Action](./.github/workflows/deploy.yaml) that automatically deploys your iEchor Edge Functions when pushing to or merging into the main branch.

-You can use the [`setup-cli` GitHub Action](https://github.com/marketplace/actions/supabase-cli-action) to run Supabase CLI commands in your GitHub Actions, for example to deploy a Supabase Edge Function:
+You can use the [`setup-cli` GitHub Action](https://github.com/marketplace/actions/supabase-cli-action) to run iEchor CLI commands in your GitHub Actions, for example to deploy a iEchor Edge Function:

 ```yaml
 name: Deploy Function